remla2025-team10/app-service/README.md

 ### Release Versioning

-Use the following commands to create a new release when committing to the branch:
+Use the following commands to create a new release after committing to the branch:

 ```bash
 git tag -a vX.Y.Z -m "Release version X.Y.Z"